 If you prefer cinema to theatre, the Cineworld on Renfrew Street offers a unique experience, as it holds the status of being the tallest cinema in the world, with 18 screens spread over six floors.
 With so many options to choose from, they’re sure to be showing something you will enjoy.

-You also have Buchanan Street Bus Station, the main bus terminus in Glasgow where you can easily travel to many parts of the city, Scotland, and the United Kingdom.
+There is also the Buchanan Street Bus Station, the main bus terminus in Glasgow where you can easily travel to many parts of the city, Scotland, and the United Kingdom.

 This is particularly convenient if you will only be staying in the city for one night or two, as you won’t have to worry about missing your train or wasting ages getting to the station.

-Stay in Glasgow City Centre if you’re looking for where to stay in Glasgow as a first-time tourist; you are coming in or out of the city by train; you are planning a shorter trip; shopping is a priority for you; you would like to catch a show;
+Stay in Glasgow City Centre if you’re a first-time tourist; you are coming in or out of the city by train; you are planning a shorter trip; shopping is a priority for you;

-Best places to stay in Glasgow City Centre:
+Best places to stay in Glasgow City Centre for first-timers:

-Kimpton – Blythswood Square Hotel, an IHG Hotel One of the best luxury hotels in Glasgow, located right in the heart of the city center, within a short walking distance from Sauchiehall Street and Buchanan Galleries.
-Close to all the main stations such as Glasgow Central Train Station, Buchanan Street Station, and Glasgow Queen Street Station.
+luxury ($$$): Kimpton – Blythswood Square Hotel, an IHG Hotel, 5-star hotel, one of the best hotels in Glasgow, located in the heart of the city center, short walk from Sauchiehall Street and Buchanan Galleries.
+Also close to Glasgow Central Train Station, Buchanan Street Station, and Glasgow Queen Street Station.

-DoubleTree by Hilton Glasgow Central A 4-star mid-range hotel in Glasgow central, within an easy walking distance from Glasgow Central Station, Glasgow Queen Street stations, Buchanan Street bus station, Buchanan Galleries, and the Hydro and SECC – the main shopping district in Glasgow.
+mid-range ($$): DoubleTree by Hilton Glasgow Central, 4-star hotel, one of the best places to stay in Central Glasgow for families, easy walk from Glasgow Central Station, Queen Street stations, Buchanan Street bus station, Hydro and SECC – the city’s main shopping district.

-ibis Styles Glasgow Central A budget 3-star hotel, located in an excellent location, close proximity to many main train stations and most major sights in Glasgow such as Buchanan Galleries, Glasgow Royal Concert Hall, George Square, Sauchiehall Street, and Kelvingrove Art Gallery and Museum.
+budget ($): ibis Styles Glasgow Central, great 3-star hotel, one of the best places to stay in Glasgow on a budget, located in an excellent location, close to main train stations and major sights in Glasgow such as Buchanan Galleries, Royal Concert Hall, George Square.

 See more:

-2. George Square, heart of the city with stunning architecture
+George Square, heart of Glasgow with stunning Victorian architecture

 George Square is a prominent civic square to the northwest of the city center.
 As a regular host to a wide range of events, from open-air concerts and presentations, to ceremonies and parades; there will usually be something going on here.